 At Philia, we believe that empowerment comes by speaking up and speaking out.
 Therefore, it was clear to us that a talk on female leadership in conflict zones needs to include female speakers, who live in conflict and post-conflict zones.

 On September 6th, 2017 we hosted a talk on this topic at the newly opened Mindspace co-working space at Krausenstrasse in Berlin.
-Apart from ourselves, Tanja and Nicole, we invited Tania Arias Edries from Afghanistan and Marmee Yakubu from Northern Nigeria as guest speakers.
+We invited Tania Arias Edries from Afghanistan and Marmee Yakubu from Northern Nigeria as guest speakers.
 Since neither of them was able to travel to Europe for the talk, we got creative and decided to phone them in via Skype.
-Apart from our general introduction of the topic, the two women provided first hand insights on:
+Apart from our general introduction of the topic, the two women provided first-hand insights on:

 - Living conditions for women in conflict zones,